This is a thick and flavorful meat sauce. An added bonus it’s easy to make!

 - Stir crushed tomatoes, tomato sauce, tomato paste, red wine and water into the pan.

 - Cover and simmer for 20-30 minutes.
-If sauce is too thick, add enough water to achieve the consistency you like.
+If the sauce is too thick, add enough water to achieve the consistency you like.